TACC/tacc-web-content/advanced-styling/tacc-hidden-tags.md

 3. From the "WEB CONTENT DISPLAY" toolbar, click wrench icon a.k.a.
 "Options".
 4. From the dropdown menu, click "Look and feel".
 5. Via the tab navigation, open "Advanced Styling".
-6. In "Enter your custom CSS class names.", enter "tacc-hidden-style"
+6. In "Enter your custom CSS class names.", enter "tacc-hidden-tags"
-7. In "Enter your custom CSS.", paste the contents of `./tacc-hidden-style.css`.
+7. In "Enter your custom CSS.", paste the contents of `./tacc-hidden-tags.css`.